wandb/weave/docs/docs/tutorial-feedback.md

 hide_table_of_contents: true
 ---

-# Tutorial: Collecting Feedback
+# Tutorial: Using Expert and User Feedback to Improve Evaluation

 Gathering feedback from end users of your application is a useful way to get signal on how to improve it.

 In this tutorial, we'll show how to collect feedback from users of for a RAG-based Knowledge Chatbot using Weave.

-## Use Case - Collecting Feedback to Improve Evaluation Pipeline
+# Background
 In order to successfully deploy LLM apps that correspond to the users' expectation it's important to have an evaluation pipeline that produces representative metrics for both the specific user group and the specific set of use-cases.
 The easiest way to do that is to directly gather feedback from the users of the application.

 ### Feedback Types